Vehicle wanted in Chicago homicide crashes into Milwaukee school bus during police pursuit

 The 71-year-old school bus driver and the 30-year-old driver of another vehicle were taken to hospitals with injuries.

 No other injuries were reported.
-Police did not immediately respond to messages inquiring about whether any students were on the bus.
+Police said the bus driver was the only person on the bus.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.